Advertisement

 The letter also requested the Ghana medical and dental council to, as a matter of urgency, replace the dismissed doctors with new ones.

-By: Ebenezer Afanyi Dadzie/3news.com/Ghana
+By: Ebenezer Afanyi Dadzie/editors.3news.com/Ghana